List of You characters: Rhys Montrose

-Rhys Montrose (Ed Speleers; season 4), is an author and mayoral hopeful whose memoir about his experiences in prison lifted him out of poverty.
+Rhys Montrose (Ed Speleers; season 4) is an author and aspiring mayor of London whose memoir about his experiences in prison lifted him out of poverty.
 He quickly forms a connection with Joe over their similar personal backgrounds.

 After a string of murders among London's elite dubbed the "Eat the Rich" killings, Joe discovers it was Rhys who committed the murders out of his apparent resentment towards the rich.
 However, Rhys is later revealed to be a figment of Joe's own imagination: Joe developed an obsessive interest in Rhys' life upon moving to London, finding commonalities between Rhys' rise from poverty and his own desire for moral redemption.
 Upon his kidnapping and imprisonment of Marienne Bellamy, Joe suffered a psychotic break that caused a rift in his identity, leading to recurring hallucinations of Rhys as a manifestation of his repressed, murderous impulses.
 Joe discovers this upon killing the real (innocent) Rhys in a blind rage.
 Joe's visions of Rhys persist despite this, and Joe attempts to expunge them by killing himself, seeing no other way to end his cycle of violence.
 However, the police rescue Joe and he moves back to New York City with Kate, who has helped rehabilitate his public image.
 As a result, Joe comes to accept his dark nature and continues seeing visions of Rhys.

 Adam Pratt

-Adam (Lukas Gage; season 4) is an American playboy who hails from a wealthy family and owns Sundry House, an elite London social club.
+Adam Pratt (Lukas Gage; season 4) is an American playboy who hails from a wealthy family and owns Sundry House, an elite London social club.
 He is dating Lady Phoebe and has a strained relationship with his father, who he typically consults to bail him out of debt from his failed business ventures.
 Adam eventually proposes to Lady Phoebe despite being unfaithful to her, hoping her family wealth will free him from his mounting debts, and furthermore help Sundry House expand into a franchise.
 Phoebe rejects his proposal upon learning of his intentions from an obsessed fan who briefly kidnaps her, but suffers a downward spiral of PTSD in the following days and returns to Adam for solace.
 Adam takes advantage of Phoebe's declining mental state and hastily marries her, but Phoebe experiences a nervous breakdown at her wedding and is hospitalized.
 Adam, meanwhile, is murdered by a group of hitmen posing as prostitutes, who Kate later learns were sent by her father, Tom Lockwood, in a ploy to help Kate mend her relationship with Phoebe.

+Teddy Lockwood

+Theodore Lockwood-Hayes (Griffin Matthews; season 5) is one of the children of billionaire Tom Lockwood.
+Teddy is the snarky yet loyal brother-in-law of Joe Goldberg.
+A confidante who was never fully accepted by the Lockwood family, Teddy brings authenticity and empathy to a family for whom such things are a foreign concept.

+Reagan Lockwood

+Reagan Lockwood-Jacobs (Anna Camp; season 5) is one of the children of billionaire Tom Lockwood.
+Reagan was the cunning, cutthroat CFO of the T.R.
+Lockwood Corporation who had her eyes on the throne.